rmsandu/rmsandu.github.io.old/_posts/2024-06-15-sdxlfinetuning.md

 *Prompt: photo of TOK cat dressed as a laywer, surrounded by letters in an office.*

 ![Thor](/assets/img/generated_460_Steps30_Superman.jpg){: .mx-auto.d-block :}
-*Prompt: photo of TOK cat dressed as a laywer, surrounded by letters in an office.*
+*Prompt: photo of TOK cat dressed as a Superman.*